baotramduong/Bank-Term-Deposit-Marketing-Strategy-with-Automatic-Machine-Learning-H2OAutoML/README.md

 ## Variable Importance

+The variable importance plot shows the relative importance of the most important variables in the model.

 <img src = '../main/Data & Images/varimp_plot.png'>

 <img src = '../main/Data & Images/varimp_heatmap.png'>

 ## SHAP Summary

+SHAP summary plot shows the contribution of the features for each instance (row of data).
+The sum of the feature contributions and the bias term is equal to the raw prediction of the model, i.e., prediction before applying inverse link function.

 <img src = '../main/Data & Images/shap_summary.png'>